DinoChiesa/Edge-Runload-Proxy/README.md

 proxy, about which you will read more, later in this readme.
 Or, undeploy the proxy.

 To use as a command-line tool:

-  1. in the apiproxy/resources/node directory,
+  0. cd to  apiproxy/resources/hosted

-     edit the model.json file to specify the job to run.
+  1. edit the config/model.json file to specify the job to run.

   2. `npm install`